Travelling when pregnant

 After the 37th week of pregnancy, you need a doctor's certificate in order to travel by plane.
 The certificate, which must be issued no more than seven days before the date of travel, confirms that travelling will not harm your pregnancy.

-” Do not let being pregnant put you off flying with us.
+” Don't let being pregnant put you off flying with us.
 We will ensure your comfort among the clouds.

 Make sure that flying during pregnancy is safe and comfortable for both of you